hakaru-dev/hakaru/docs/intro/samplegen.md

 hakaru hakaru_program.hk
 ````

 If a second program is given to the `hakaru` command, it will treat the two programs as the start of a Markov Chain.
-This is used when you have created a transition kernal
+This is used when you have created a transition kernel
 using the [Metropolis Hastings](../transforms/mh.md) transformation.
-To invoke the `hakaru` command with a transition kernal, you would call:
+To invoke the `hakaru` command with a transition kernel, you would call:

 ````bash
 hakaru --transition-kernel transition.hk init.hk